jameshegarty/rigel/README.md

     local Struct Module {}

     -- reset the module.
-Must call this before start of a frame -- must be provided, but doesn't necessarily have to do anything terra Module:reset() end
+Must call this before start of a frame -- reset function always exists, but doesn't necessarily do anything terra Module:reset() end

-    -- fire the module (perform 1 cycle of operation) terra Module:process( inputValue : &module.inputType, output : &module.outputType )
+    -- fire the module (perform 1 cycle of operation) -- note that the caller must allocate space for the input and output terra Module:process( inputValue : &module.inputType, output : &module.outputType )

     -- calculate ready bit in backwards pass (see below)